-This article is your one stop shop for WordPress blog post or page HTML tag needs.
-Below is the list of the HTML tags and codes that are most commonly used when creating new blog content.
+This article is a one stop shop for your WordPress HTML codes.
+Below is the list of the WordPress HTML tags and codes that are most commonly used when creating new blog content.

 What’s the difference between WordPress Visual and Text editors?